chloerobotics/chloebot/README.md

 Our philosophies:

-"The most beautiful thing we can experience is the mysterious.
-It is the source of all true art and all science" - Albert Einstein
+"The most beautiful experience we can have is the mysterious.
+It is the fundamental emotion that stands at the cradle of all true art and science" - Albert Einstein

 "Anyone can cook" - that french chef from Ratatouille

-"less bragging and diamonds , more science and math <eos>" - chloebot
+"less bragging and diamonds , more science and math " - chloebot

 "Famous Quotes are pretentious" - Vicki